 - The occurrence of ongoing and repeated abuse

-The parent who was the child’s primary caregiver during the marriage will have an upper hand regarding residential custody during the divorce proceedings.
+The parent who was the child’s primary caregiver during the marriage will have an upper hand regarding custody law during the divorce proceedings.

 When Can Child Support be Modified in Illinois?